BlueBrain/Currentscape/README.md

 When use_recipes is set to false, the following keys should be filled in the config:

-morph_name, morph_filename, morph_dir, apical_point_isec, params_dir, params_filename, final_params_dir (usually the same as params_dir), final_params_filename (usually final.json), protocols_dir, protocols_filename, features_dir, features_filename
+morph_name, morph_dir, morph_filename, apical_point_isec, params_path, final_params_path (usually points to a final.json), protocols_path, features_path

-with protocols_dir and protocols_filename pointing to your cutomized protocols file.
-If there is no "Main" key in your protocols file, features are not used and features_dir and features_filename can both be set to an empty string (""). morph_name is used solely for the naming of the output files.
+with protocols_path pointing to your cutomized protocols file.
+If there is no "Main" key in your protocols file, features are not used and features_path can be set to an empty string (""). morph_name is used solely for the naming of the output files.

 Your protocols file should follow the same structure as in /gpfs/bbp.cscs.ch/project/proj38/singlecell/optimization/config/protocols/ .
 Note that all protocols are recorded in the soma by default, but you can add recording locations using the extra_recordings key.